Idered/esuna/_posts/2013-03-26-getting-started.md

 ## About

 {:id .delta .text--center .bar}
-Esuna is [open source](http://git.io/esuna) Front-End framework and set of coding guidelines. <br>It's a solid base on which you can build your projects.
+Esuna is [open source](http://git.io/esuna) Front-End framework and set of coding guidelines. <br class="mobile-hide">It's a solid base on which you can build your projects.

-Here's a round up:
+Here's a round up of info about Esuna:

 * It's [BEM based](/esuna/style-guidelines#css-naming-conventions) and mobile first framework
 * Basic style for most useful elements used during development - no candy look